Walter Kaname Yonamine

 - Height 5' 9", Weight 180 lb.

-- High Schools Lahainalua High School, Farrington High School
+- High School Lahainalua High School, Farrington High School

-After his military career ended, Yonamine had two choices - a football scholarship to Ohio State or a 2-year contract with the 49ers.
+After his military career ended, Yonamine had two choices - a football scholarship to Ohio State or a two-year contract with the 49ers.
 He was a halfback for the 49ers in 1947 as the first NFL player of Japanese descent.
-He was just one of 6 49ers who never played college football.
+He was just one of six 49ers who never played college football.
 Fumbles limited his playing time as a rookie.

 O'Doul had originally planned in calling Yonamine up to the Seals in 1951 but Matsutaro Shoriki was looking to re-integrate Japanese baseball and Cappy Harada worked out a deal with O'Doul to send Yonamine to Japan.
 As a 26-year old with one season in class C, Yonamine had little chance of playing in the majors, and he agreed to go to the Yomiuri Giants.
 He became the first American to play in Japan since World War II (when several dozen Japanese baseball players had lost their lives, most notably Eiji Sawamura).